 All planned events will be virtual with a few in-person safe events that will acknowledge the lifelong work of our Navajo matriarchs - the Indigenous women who uplift our Sovereign Nations.

-Organizers from Diné Pride have announced a monumental week-long celebration that includes several virtual community conversations for women, an LGBTQIA+ young women's panel, a COVID Memorial Ceremony, a Drive-In Pride Festival with national headliners, and the first-ever Indigenous Pride Parade in the United States.
+Organizers from Diné Pride have announced a monumental week-long celebration that includes several virtual community conversations for Indigenous LGBTQIA+ women, a socially-distanced Pride Closing Ceremony with national headliners, the first-ever Indigenous Pride Parade & March, and a rainbow lighting of the Navajo Nation Council Chamber.

 In a press release from Diné Pride Executive Director, Alray Nelson said,